gardener/gardener/docs/concepts/gardenlet.md

 ##### Garbage Collection

-Stale pods in the shoot namespace in the seed cluster and in the `kube-system` namespace in the shoot cluster are being deleted.
+Stale pods in the shoot namespace in the seed cluster and in the `kube-system` namespace in the shoot cluster are deleted.
 A pod is considered stale when

 - it was terminated with reason `Evicted`.